List Of Genetically Engineered Animals

 PIGS (that glow in the dark!)

-In 2006 in Taiwan scientists used genetic material from a jelly fish and implanted it into pig embyros.
+In 2006 in Taiwan scientists used genetic material from a jellyfish and implanted it into pig embyros.
 The result?
 Pigs that glow bright green in the dark!
 During the daylight hours these pigs have a tinge of green on their skin, snout and teeth but as soon as night comes they are light very fat fireflies trotting around their pigpen.
 The pigs whole body including it's internal organs and heart glow green.
 The Taiwan scientists have said that the pigs were created for stem cell research, but why do you need glowing pigs for that?

 Apes (with human genes)